TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 ## IIFE (Inmediately Invoked Function Expression):
 <br />

 Well, we already have the Payload ready, but it's not all there yet.
-In order for the server to execute our command, we will have to enter the IIFE in our payload, otherwise, no command will be executed when the server deserializes our serialized data.
+In order for the server to execute our command, we will have to `enter the IIFE in our payload`, otherwise, no command will be executed when the `server deserializes our serialized data`.

 For people who do not know what the IIFE is, here is a resource that will come in handy -> [https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/](https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/)
 <br />